KD5VMF/Waveshare-Rover/README.md

 Safety and Testing

 Always test the rover in a safe, controlled environment to fine-tune the navigation parameters and ensure it operates as expected.
 Monitor the rover closely during operation to prevent accidents or damage.

-Make sure to use spaces (indentation) correctly in lists and code blocks for Markdown to render them properly.